mmpashby/mmpashby.github.io/_posts/2024-06-24-observability.md

 ![Teamwork!](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdTA4NnYzc3hieHBoeHhxN3JvdWZodjBxMGJtd3E0ZGxweTdjeG5uayZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/dSetNZo2AJfptAk9hp/giphy.gif)

-Now, some of the observant amoungst you may have remembered that we were going to discuss the difference between logs and event-logs.
+Now, some of the observant amongst you may have remembered that we were going to discuss the difference between logs and event-logs.
 Don't Worry, I haven't forgotten!
 I also don't want to cover this topic in too much detail because otherwise the post will bloat quite significantly, but I will link you to some excellent views from the superstar of Observability Engineering, [Charity Majors](https://twitter.com/mipsytipsy).
 [Event-logs](https://charity.wtf/2019/02/05/logs-vs-structured-events/) are just better than logs.
 Thats right, to the annals of history with you logs!
 "But before we stand on that hill with you, Mark, can you tell us what the difference is, please?"
 Alright, I hear you.
 Event-logs are structured logs, and they follow a standardised format (JSON), which makes it trivial to parse and query for most centralised observability platforms.
 Let's take the log example from before and put that into an event-log:

 ```
 {